GNOME/gtk/docs/reference/gtk/node-format.md

 The default child node is the default color node, but created with the stroke bounds of the path.

+Possible values for the line-cap property are:

+    line-cap: butt | round | square

+Possible values for the line-join property are:

+    line-join: miter | round | bevel

 ### text

 | property     | syntax              | default             | printed     |